 This course is required for all PhD and MA students in history during their first year of study.
-It is intended to introduce graduate students to the history of history writing and to various schools, theories, and philosophies of history.
+It introduces graduate students to the history of history writing and to various schools, theories, and philosophies of history.
 The course is taught in rotation by various members of the graduate faculty.
 Doctoral students must receive a B or better in HIS 6061 for the course to count towards the departmental requirement.